-Features/Benefits: The easy-access current account is made specifically for small and medium-sized businesses and offers 25 transactions free of charge every month, instant access to your funds and no annual fee in case there is minimum monthly average balance.
-The interest won’t be paid if the account balance is less than £10.000 or once the it tops £5 million.
-The monthly interest has variable rate.
+Features/Benefits: The easy-access current account is made specifically for small and medium-sized businesses and offers 25 transactions free of charge every month, instant access to your funds and no annual fee in case there is a minimum monthly average balance.
+The interest won’t be paid if the account balance is less than £10.000 or once it tops £5 million.
+The monthly interest has a variable rate.

-Overview: A small commercial bank operating in Scotland is actually the only independent Savings Bank in the UK.
+Overview: A small commercial bank operating in Scotland is the only independent Savings Bank in the UK.
 It has only four branches in Airdrie, Bellshill, Coatbridge and Falkirk.

 Features/Benefits: The Airdrie Savings Bank offers both business current and savings accounts to small businesses though you have to contact the bank directly for more details.
 They also have reduced prices for business banking, but again – you can get more info through their call centre, via email or directly from a local branch manager.
 There is also the online banking option enabling you to manage your funds 24/7.